Rajveer Singh (actor): Career

 Before becoming an actor, he was a farmer.
 In 2014, He made his television debut in the show Ishq Kills as Rajveer and Samar.
-In 2017, he appear as Abeer Anand, the male protagonist in Kya Qusoor Hai Amala Ka?; the Indian remake of the popular Turkish drama, Fatmagül'ün Suçu Ne?.
+In 2017, he appeared as Abir Anand, the male protagonist in Kya Qusoor Hai Amala Ka?; the Indian remake of the popular Turkish drama, Fatmagül'ün Suçu Ne?.
 In 2019, he appear in Sufiyana Pyaar Mera as Zaroon Shah.